-Payments to be a good discharge
+112. Payments to be a good discharge

-112. All payments made by or on behalf of the Executive under this Act are good and valid discharges to the Executive and the Executive is not bound to see to the application of any money paid or to the performance of any trust.
+All payments made by or on behalf of the Executive under this Act are good and valid discharges to the Executive and the Executive is not bound to see to the application of any money paid or to the performance of any trust.

-Execution of documents for and on behalf of the Executive
+113. Execution of documents for and on behalf of the Executive may be executed by the Minister for and on behalf of the Executive.

-113. All instruments, receipts and documents relating to-
+All instruments, receipts and documents relating to-